dogokit/dogokit-akita/docs/react-router.md

 # React Router

-React Router is the most popular routing library for React.
+React Router is the most popular routing library and framework for React.

 Latest version: v7